gplepage/vegas/doc/html/_sources/tutorial.rst.txt

 whose mean is the correct value of the integral.
 This distribution is Gaussian or normal provided the number of integrand samples is sufficiently large.
-In practive we generate multiple estimates of the integral in order to verify that the distribution is indeed Gaussian.
+In practice we generate multiple estimates of the integral in order to verify that the distribution is indeed Gaussian.
 Error analysis is straightforward if the